-Colorado Medical Solutions has secured a relationship with Russell Health that has spent the last four years creating a relationship with Medicare.
-This is shocking news and we are overwhelmed with the opportunity to help more people reduce their pain and possibly get their lives back!
-We have lectured and educated thousands in the state of Colorado and across the county.
+Colorado Medical Solutions Colorado Springs has secured a relationship with Russell Health that has spent the last four years creating an amazing relationship with Medicare.
+This is shocking news and we are overwhelmed with the opportunity to possibly help more people reduce their pain and get their lives back!
+We have lectured and educated thousands in the state of Colorado, the city of Colorado Springs and across the county.
 In the past, a large percentage of people simply could not afford this therapy.
 With the advancement of Stem Cell Therapy Recruitment™ things are changing rapidly.

 Please give a call to schedule your consultation and see if your Medicare will cover this groundbreaking therapy.
 Although it appears that not 100% of medicare programs will cover the procedure, it is indeed covered by most insurance companies .
-Visit our Colorado Springs Regenerative medicine clinic today for a consultation.
+Visit our Colorado Springs Regenerative medicine clinic today or fill out the form below for a free consultation.

 Stem Cell Recruitment™ utilizes amniotic fluid (AF) and placental based products.
 It is a natural, non-steroidal solution to reduce pain and inflammation.
 AF has been used for decades to treat multiple disorders.
 AF helps promote the repair and regeneration of soft tissue, intra-articular injuries, cartilage, menisci and joint injuries.